-This reading group guide for Gritincludes an introduction, discussion questions, and ideas for enhancing your book club.
+This reading group guide for Grit includes an introduction, discussion questions, and ideas for enhancing your book club.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.
+Introduction

 2. Duckworth’s formula for achievement is that talent combined with effort equals skill and skill combined with effort equals achievement, meaning that effort counts twice (page 42).
 Does this resonate with you?
 Can you think of any examples of this formula in your own life?

 4. The variance of the Grit Scale scores by age can be explained either by cultural changes or the “maturity principle”—so, either older adults are grittier because they were raised in a different, more grit-focused culture, or people become grittier as they age (page 85).
 How does the research support each of these theories?
 How does your own experience support them?

 5. Duckworth identifies four characteristics that particularly gritty people tend to have: interest

 in what they do, the capacity to practice

 , a sense of purpose

 for the future (page 91).
 Can you think of any examples in this book, from Olympic athletes to schoolchildren, who exhibit or don’t exhibit these qualities?
 From your own life?